CodehanceHQ/Tutorials/ionic/01.1 Angular/00 - Intro.md

 6. **How do you access and modify the properties of an object?**
    - Provide examples of accessing and modifying properties of a `UserProfile` object.

-7. **What is the difference between instance methods and static methods in a class?**
-   - Explain the difference between these two types of methods and give an example of each (you can create hypothetical methods if not covered in the provided class).

 ### Summary